 In addition, some other hardy souls will compete instead in the Tour Divide starting June 13th in Banff, Canada, and will run 2711 miles south to the Mexican border.

 Other than dates, the key difference between the two events is that the Tour Divide includes the Canadian section of Adventure Cycling’s GDMBR while the Great Divide Race does not.

-For the past several years, Matt Lee (SoBe / Cannondale) and some others have been starting the Great Divide Race a day or two early - unofficially racing their own prologue event on the Canadian portion of the trail before the event officially began in the
+For the past several years, Matt Lee (SoBe / Cannondale) and some others have been starting the Great Divide Race a day or two early – unofficially racing their own prologue event on the Canadian portion of the trail before the event officially began in the US.

 When 37 year-old Lee from Chapel Hill, North Carolina, approached Mike Curiak about adding the Canadian section of the race to the Great Divide race, the answer was “no” with Curiak telling him he wants to maintain the border to border concept of his Great Divide race.